During WINTER WAR NAVAL CAMPAIGN

 Battles during the GREAT PATRIOTIC WAR:

 Attention: the following list doesn't include ALL the small skirmish, many of them (especially the ones without damage or casualties) are not mentioned.
-Only the most relevant enemy sunk by minefields laid by soviet warships are reported, many are still unclear events of difficult attribution.
+Only the most relevant enemy ships sunk by minefields laid by soviet warships are reported, many are still unclear events of difficult attribution.

 22 June 1941